a-type/verdant/docs/docs/sync/server.md

 Other replicas which may have interacted with the library will be forced to reset back to this known state, so they'll lose any offline or out-of-sync changes -- but that's kind of the point; starting back at a clean slate.

 If this ever does happen to you, reach out with any details you can give me about what happened.
-Although I do feel better having these failsafes, I'd rather have lo-fi be 100% reliable and bug-free.
+Although I do feel better having these failsafes, I'd rather have Verdant be 100% reliable and bug-free.